openclimatefix/psuedo-pv-labeller/README.md

-# psuedo-pv-labeller
+# Pseudo-Labeller
-Psuedo PV Labeller for generating training labels for other PV generation forecasting
+Pseudo Irradience Labeller for generating training labels for other PV generation forecasting, and hindcasts.

+## Install

+## Usage

+## Train

+## Notes